AUTOMATIC DISCOUNTS FROM 5% TO 30% AVAILABLE*!

 Keeping Your Ties Clean

-Keeping your tie clean can be difficult enough on its own, but what about adding in the hassles of travel?
+Keeping your ties clean can be difficult enough on its own, but what about adding in the hassles of travel?

 For packing, try to avoid putting ties near anything that might spill.
 It's best practice to put both spillable items and ties in sealable bags to minimize any potential damage.
 A soapy suitcase would be bad enough, but hopefully you can save the ties.

-If you spill something on your tie during the trip itself, check out our guide to cleaning ties, but keep in mind that it's not always possible.
-If you absolutely need to have a tie, make sure to bring a spare.
+If you spill something on your tie during the trip itself, refer back to our guide to cleaning ties.
+Keep in mind that it's not always possible to clean a stained tie, especially when your resources are limited when traveling.
+If a tie is an absolute must on your trip, make sure to bring a spare.